smkmate/deeplearning-hf/README.md

 The best model for each ego graph can be found in the *models/{ego_user}* folders.
 These folders also include the hyperparameters for the model and the training, as well as the training history.

 The results of the hyperparameter optimisation are in the *hyperopt* folder with the *{ego_user}.csv* naming convention.

+The friend recommendation algorithm and the visualisation for it can be seen in the notebooks/Visualisation.ipynb.

 ## Project description